 That being said, there are any number of other valid reasons to use private commercial mortgages, as you will see by the following examples.

 Speed of mortgage approval: as many private lenders are small organizations with a flat chain of command and approval structure, if time is of the essence, many times private lenders are the only option.
 Many borroweres use private mortgages as a stop gap until they can negotiate mortgages with larger institutions.

-Interest only payments: Many private mortgages require interest only payments, thereby minimizing the mortgage cash outflow, normally when cash flow is paramount, such as during renovations for example.
+Interest only payments: Many private commercial mortgages require interest only payments, thereby minimizing the mortgage cash outflow, normally when cash flow is paramount, such as during renovations for example.

-Open mortgage: Many private mortgages are open, in that they can be paid off at any time. normally without any or a small prepayment penalty, which adds to their flexibility.
+Open mortgage: Many private commercial mortgages are open, in that they can be paid off at any time. normally without any or a small prepayment penalty, which adds to their flexibility.